 Shipping software helps you manage orders, negotiate rates with carriers, print shipping labels, track packages, and more.
 You’ll want to find a shipping software that integrates with your e-commerce platform of choice, like Shopify or BigCommerce, because then you can automatically pull in orders to fulfill and sync all of the information.

 Shippo is an easy-to-use shipping solution that lets you streamline your shipping, so you can focus on growing your business.
-You can try Shippo for free via its Pay As You Go plan, with no monthly fee and only a $0.05 per label fee, or try the 30-day free trial of the Professional plan, with more customizable, professional options.
+You can try Shippo for free via its Starter plan with no monthly fees, or try the 30-day free trial of the Professional plan, with more customizable, professional options.

 With these small business shipping tips, you’ll be able to save time on fulfillment so that you can embrace an uptick in orders.
 You’ll also be able to remove some of the friction from shipping, so that you can run your business hassle-free.